kilpkonn/msc-thesis/main.typ

 ```
 ],
 caption: [
-    Agsy example tactic
+    Example tactic that attempts to solve problem by using locals in scope
   ],
 ) <agsy-example-tactic>

 As described above the algorithm is built around DFS.
-However, the authors of @tool-for-automated-theorem-proving-in-agda note that while the performance of the tool is good enough to be useful#suggestion[][,] it performs poorly on larger problems.
+However, the authors of @tool-for-automated-theorem-proving-in-agda note that while the performance of the tool is good enough to be useful, it performs poorly on larger problems.
-They suggest that more advanced search space reduction techniques can be used as well as writing it in a language that does not #note[Maybe there's a friendlier way to say this.][suffer] from automatic memory management.
+They suggest that more advanced search space reduction techniques can be used as well as writing it in a language that does not suffer from automatic memory management.
 It is also noted that there seems to be many false subproblems that can never be solved, so they suggest a parallel algorithm that could potentially prove the uselessness of those subproblems potentially faster to reduce the search space.

 ==== Mimer
 Mimer @mimer is another proof assistant tool for Agda that attempts to adresss some of the shortcomings in Agsy.
 As of February 2024, Mimer has become part of Agda#footnote(link("https://github.com/agda/agda/pull/6410")) and will be released as a replacement for Agsy.
-#note[Maybe: _According to its authors, it is "designed to ..."_]["Mimer is designed to handle many small synthesis problems rather than complex ones" @mimer.]
+According to its authors, it is designed to handle many small synthesis problems rather than complex ones.
-Mimer is less powerful than Agsy as it doesn't perform case splits but on the other hand it is designed to be more robust.
+Mimer is less powerful than Agsy as it doesn't perform case splits.
+On the other hand, it is designed to be more robust.
 Other than not using case splits and the main algorithm follows the one used in Agsy and described in @agsy.

 The main differences to original Agsy implementation are: